Learning Path 7 - Lab 1 - Exercise 10 - Create workbooks

 In this task, you will save a workbook template and modify it.

 1. You should be back in the Microsoft Sentinel - Workbooks - Templates tab.
-Search for and select Azure AD Audit logs, in the right pane, scroll down and select the Save button.
+Scroll down again and select the Save button for the Azure Activity workbook.

 2. Leave East US as the default value for Region and select OK.